-Rainfall - Runoff Modeling: Combination of Simple Time-Series, Linear Autoregressive and Artificial Neural Network Models
+Rainfall - Runoff Modeling: Comparison and Combination of Simple Time-Series, Linear Autoregressive and Artificial Neural Network Models

-A. JAGAN MOHAN REDDY Post-graduate Student

-CH.
-SURESH BABU Research Scholar P. MALLIKARJUNA Professor

-Department of Civil Engineering Sri Venkateswara University Tirupati - 517 502 (A.P.)
+JAGAN MOHAN REDDY, A SURESH BABU,Ch MALLIKARJUNA, P Post-graduate Student Research Scholar Professor ajagan_amohan@yahoo.com sureshsuch@gmail.com mallikarjuna_perugu@yahoo.co.in Department of Civil Engineering Sri Venkateswara University Tirupati - 517 502 (A.P.)
 INDIA

-Abstract:- Runoff simulation and forecasting is essential for planning, designing and operation of water resources projects.
-In the present study, the rainfall - runoff process is modeled by coupling simple time - series (STS) and linear autoregressive (ARX) models with Artificial Neural Networks (ANN).
+Abstract: - Runoff simulation and forecasting is essential for planning, designing and operation of water resources projects.
+In the present study, the rainfall - runoff process is modeled using empirical methods such as simple time - series (STS) and linear autoregressive (ARX) models and compared with Artificial Neural Networks (ANNs).
+It also explores the improvement in the performance of neural networks by combing them with empirical methods.
 The study uses the monthly data at Sriramsagar, Mancherial and Polavaram gauging sites of Godavari basin of India.
-The study reveals that the performance of ANN model in the simulation and forecasting of monthly runoff during monsoon period can be improved considerably by including the residuals derived from STS and ARX models as additional inputs together with rainfall.
+The ANN models, because of their nonlinear modeling capability, outperformed the empirical approaches.
+The study also reveals that the performance of ANN models in the simulation and forecasting of monthly runoff during monsoon period can be improved considerably by including the residuals derived from STS and ARX models as additional inputs together with rainfall.

-Key-Words:- Simple time-series model, Linear autoregressive model, Artificial neural network, Combination, Performance evaluation.
+Key-Words: - Simple time-series model, Linear autoregressive model, Artificial neural network, Comparison and combination, Performance evaluation